tolgee/tolgee-mobile-kotlin-sdk/.junie/guidelines.md

-# Development Guidelines for Compose-Tolgee
+# Development Guidelines for Tolgee Mobile Kotlin SDK

-This document provides essential information for developers working on the Compose-Tolgee project.
+This document provides essential information for developers working on the Tolgee Mobile Kotlin SDK project.

 ## Build/Configuration Instructions